Are Urinary Catheters?

 - leaking of urine out of the catheter

 - blood in the urine

-- foul smelling urine
+- foul-smelling urine

 - low back pain and achiness

-Other complications of urinary catheter use include:
+Other complications from using a urinary catheter include:

 - allergic reaction to the material used in the

 - bladder stones